joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 ```
 {:codeblock}

-After you save and edit the file, run the following commands.
-Replace `<PROJECT_NAME>` with your project.
+After you save and edit the file, run the following commands:
 ```
-oc apply -f ibp-clusterrolebinding.yaml oc adm policy add-cluster-role-to-user <PROJECT_NAME> system:serviceaccounts:<PROJECT_NAME>
+oc apply -f ibp-clusterrolebinding.yaml -n <PROJECT_NAME>
+oc adm policy add-cluster-role-to-user <PROJECT_NAME> system:serviceaccounts:<PROJECT_NAME>
 ```
 {:codeblock}
+Replace `<PROJECT_NAME>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.

 If successful, you can see a response that is similar to the following example:
 ```